 October is also when we celebrate the work dental hygienists do to protect your oral health and prevent dental problems.
 It allows us to stress the importance of regularly monitoring your oral health to catch problems in their early stage when they are most easily and least invasively treated.
 As with breast cancer, avoiding smoking (or tobacco in any form) and limiting alcohol can help you prevent oral cancer.
 There are also steps you can take to keep oral cancer away:

-When you see our dentist for routine cleanings and exams, we will also be checking for oral cancer.
+When you seeour dentist in Chicago for routine cleanings and exams, we will also be checking for oral cancer.
 Cancer can show up on the lips, inside your mouth, on the salivary glands, your tonsils, the back of the throat, on your tongue or esophagus.
 If you are being treated for cancer anywhere in your body using radiation or chemotherapy, your dental health can be impacted so it’s especially important to check for problems.

 When it comes to your daily oral hygiene habits, you want to maintain healthy teeth and gums to avoid oral cancer and other dental problems.
 As part of Dental Hygiene awareness month, we encourage you to follow the advice of the American Dental Association which promotes your best dental health.

 Daily brushing, flossing, eating healthy and checking your mouth monthly for signs of unusual activity can all go a long way in protecting your health for a lifetime of healthy smiles.
 For October, we encourage you to take stock of your overall health as well as your dental health and do what you can to live your healthiest life.
 You hold the keys to better health by detecting problems early on when the success rate is highest.
 We wish you the best of health and are here to support your daily efforts!

 To learn more about Sheffield Square Dental Care and how our dental professionals can assist you, visit our social media pages for the latest updates and events!